Complexity of Shift Bribery in Committee Elections: General Results

 This describes the basic ILP which will be extended in the proofs of the following lemmas.

 \begin{lemma} Parameterized by the number $m$ of candidates, \kBorda \ShiftBribery is in FPT. \end{lemma}

-\begin{proof} To make~$p$ a member of the winning committee for \kBorda we have to ensure that only the other members of the winner committee may have a larger Borda score than~$p$.
-Hence, for each $c \notin W$, we add the following constraint to the basic ILP, ensuring that, in the bribed election, $p$~has at least as much Borda score (based on the $N_{i}$ variables) as all candidates that are not in the winning committee:
+\begin{proof} To ensure that~$p$ is a member of the \kBorda winning committee, we have to guarantee that only the other members of the winning committee may have larger Borda scores than~$p$.
+Hence, for each candidate $c \notin W$, we add the following constraint to the base ILP (by $\beta_i(c)$ we mean the Borda score that candidate~$c$ receives in the $i$-th preference order):